Trump says the US will hold direct talks with Iran as he insists Tehran can't get nuclear weapons

 “The damage won’t stop at exports,” said Ron Tomer, the group’s president.
 “It will scare investors, encourage companies to leave Israel and undermine our image as a global center of innovation.”
 He called on the government to work urgently to protect the economy.

 Goldenberg reported from Tel Aviv, Israel.
-White House correspondent Zeke Miller contributed reporting.
+AP writer Josef Federman in Jerusalem contributed reporting.

 Credit: AP